 - BSA Gift Annuity Program – this is a method of obtaining the tax benefits of making a charitable gift and retain some benefit in the gifted property for a period of time

-- Charitable Remainder or Lead Trusts – this is another method of obtaining the tax benefits of making a charitable gist and retain some benefit in the gifted property for a period of time
+- Charitable Remainder or Lead Trusts – this is another method of obtaining the tax benefits of making a charitable gift and retain some benefit in the gifted property for a period of time

 - Bequests in your Will – in order to ensure that your bequest supports local Scouting, it is very important that the beneficiary named in your will be “Garden State Council, Boy Scouts of America“

 For more information on how to maximize your support to local Scouting and build a legacy of support for future generations of Scouts, call Joyce Skradzinski at (856) 327-1700 ext.
 124, firstname.lastname@example.org